 Throughout history, inventions by women have been attributed to men.
 Take the case of Sybilla Righton Masters, a woman who lived in the American colonies.
 After observing Native American women, she came up with a new way to turn corn into cornmeal.
 She went to England to obtain a patent for her work, but laws at the time stipulated that women couldn't own property, including intellectual property.
 The woman's father or husband was considered to be the owner.
 In 1715, a patent was issued, but the name on the document was that of her husband.

 Such property laws prevented many women from acquiring patents for inventions several centuries ago.
 Women were also less likely to receive a technical education that would help them turn an ingenious idea into an actual product.
 Many women faced prejudice and ridicule when they sought help from men in actualizing their ideas.
 And some women came up with ideas that would improve life in their households, only to see their inventions treated with scorn for being too domestic and thus unworthy of praise.

-Mary Kies was the first American woman to earn a patent in her own name.
+Mary Dixon Kies was the first American woman to earn a patent in her own name.
 In 1809, she developed a way of weaving straw into hats that was an economic boon for New England.
 By receiving that piece of paper with her name on it, Kies led the way for other female inventors to take credit for their ideas.
-In this article, we'll salute 10 things invented by women.
+Let's take a look at a range of things invented by women.